 Hard water is particularly bad for steel pipes.
 Steel pipes will get damaged by the buildup of limescale.
 This buildup will also prevent water from flowing properly.
 Limescale deposits can also damage your washing machine and dishwasher.
 Repairing your plumbing and appliances on a regular basis is very costly.
 So, we recommend investing in a water softening system instead.

 The harder your pipes have to work to let water through, the higher your water usage will be.
 If you notice that your water bill is too high, then you might need a water softener.
 Fortunately, you can ask your local utility company to perform a sample analysis on your home’s water.
 Depending on their recommendations, you might have to install a water softener to lower your bill.

 Handyman Connection® of Boise can help you with all of your remodeling and plumbing needs.
 Our skilled and experienced craftsmen will walk you through the home improvement process every step of the way for a simple and hassle-free experience.
-Call us at (208) 268-0088 to learn more about our services and products, or to request a free estimate.
+Call us at (208) 268-0088 to learn more about our services and products, or to request an estimate.